What is alcohol?

 Source: Scully, M., Koh, I., Bain, E., Wakefield, M. & Durkin, S. (2023).
 ASSAD 2022-2023: Australian secondary school students’ use of alcohol and other substances.
 Cancel Council Victoria.

 "What worries me about alcohol is the thought of getting too drunk and that you could hurt a mate or do something you regret."

 Alcohol is a huge contributor to accidents, deaths and injuries on the roads each year.
 Driving requires concentration, good coordination and reflexes, and the ability to make accurate judgements and decisions.
 Alcohol reduces all of these abilities.
 The risk of serious injury and death from drink driving is greater in regional and rural areas, so people who live in those communities should be especially careful.

 Research shows that injuries and deaths from drink driving are much greater among young people than adults.
 This is why the legal alcohol limit is zero for learner and provisional licence holders.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use and National Drug & Alcohol Research Centre, UNSW.
-See detailed attachment for a list of sources for this information.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.